jaredrgray/fast-cars-crash/README.md

 1. Carriage return (`\r`)
 1. End-of-file

-The longest applicable termination sequences will be consumed whenever multiple termination sequences are present.
+When multiple candidate termination sequences are present at the end of a line, we consume them in the order above.

 ## Output Text File(s) Format